Rensselaer Society of Engineers: History

+Symbols

+The colors of RSE are black and orange.
+Its motto is "In time, through friendship, science and knowledge will rule the world".
+Its publication is The oveRSEer.

 The Clubhouse

 The idea of constructing a clubhouse, potentially with dormitory style living quarters was first formally discussed at the society's 1909 annual meeting.
 At that meeting, it was decided to wait until such a time that the institute's students began relocating from downtown Troy to the main campus which is situated on a hill above the city.
 Over the ensuing years student living preferences changed as predicted and the institute dormitories and educational buildings on the hill grew.
 At the 1912 annual meeting a house committee was charged with evaluating the feasibility of building a clubhouse and ultimately determining its location.
 The committee eventually decided on six key points: